-- The holes that allow light to pass through don’t betray weakness but allow light to illuminate their interior beauty; through our struggle, we grow and become stronger in different ways.
+- The holes which allow light to pass through don’t betray weakness but allow light to illuminate their interior beauty; through our struggle, we grow and become stronger in different ways.
 The marks of past struggles cast us in a new light and show that we have changed.

 A flower stem fluttering in the wind has an important lesson to share.
 As it flutters, suggesting it is moments from breaking, we begin to think that the stem is weak and fragile.
 But we are looking at the stem out of context.
-It is the wind and open space in combination with the stem that make it flutter.
+It is the wind and open space in combination with the stem which make it flutter.
 If we were to bring the flower inside, it would remain still and sturdy.
 Humans are similar.
 We may say a person is anxious, just as the stem was weak.
-But it is not the person that is anxious, it is the person in that environment that makes them anxious, that makes there heart and mind flutter.
+But it is not the person that is anxious, it is the person in that environment that makes them anxious, that makes their heart and mind flutter.
 By changing the environment of the flower we resolve the issue of fluttering.
 So too, if we change our environment, what ails us might also be resolved.

 One of the most important philosophical lessons we can learn comes from the garden.
-It’s most important lesson can be summed up as it is not about you.
+Its most important lesson can be summed up as it is not about you.
 You cannot act selfishly or single-mindedly in the garden without destroying it.
 Chickens will not lay eggs merely by commanding them to do so.
 You cannot demand a flower bloom without sun.
-You cannot force a tomato grow without enough potassium.
+You cannot force a tomato to grow without enough potassium.
 It is not for nothing that a crop of vegetables is called a ‘yield’; a word captured in essence by ‘giving in’.
-The garden reveals to us an indisputable truth of nature: things work together; and it teaches us that to be successful, we must give up the myopic focus on what we want, and begin to appreciate and deliver on what other things want.
+The garden reveals to us an indisputable truth of nature: things work together; and it teaches us that to be successful, we must give up the myopic focus on what we want, and begin to appreciate and deliver what other things need.
 Life is relationship; this is what the garden has to share.